moorepants/dissertation/davisbicycle.rst

-A free body diagram can be drawn of the upper portion of the handlebar/fork assembly, where the lower portion is cut at the steer torque sensor, :ref:`Figure 25 <figHandlebarFreeBody>`.
+A free body diagram can be drawn of the upper portion of the handlebar/fork assembly, where the lower portion is cut at the steer torque sensor, :ref:`Figure 11.25<figHandlebarFreeBody>`.
 The torques acting on the handlebar about the steer axis are the measured torque, :math:`T_M`, the rider applied steer torque, :math:`T_\delta`, and the friction from the upper bearing set, :math:`T_U`, which can be described by coulomb, :math:`T_{U_F}`, and viscous